MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 - 11 contact hours, and
 - 50 self-study hours.

+Depending on the universities policies, this workload can be translated to 2.5 ECTS points.

 #### The extended course
 The _extended course_ adds 30 hours of self-study to the _basic course_.
 It is designed for students who need to add hours for ECTS points requirements.